playframework/playframework/documentation/manual/detailedTopics/assets/Assets.md

 GET  /liabilities/*file          controllers.Assets.at(path="/foo", file)
 ```

-you should add this to the project settings in `project/Build.scala`:
+you should add this to the project settings in `build.sbt`:

 ```
-// Add your own project settings here playAssetsDirectories <+= baseDirectory / "foo"
+playAssetsDirectories <+= baseDirectory / "foo"
 ```